manishiitg/recruitai/readme.md

 g) seperate pic/ner/ner classify into seperate micro services(postponed) ner, nerclassify, picture. == i don't see much advantage of doing this except just to make code clean == can do it later (not important)

+i) nodejs needs to add authentication to their api